BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-PNN?.markdown

 ![Predictions Results Vanguard]({{ site.url }}/Figures/BayesByBackProp/Predictions_Results_Vanguard.png)

+As an alternative, the estimations shown in the above plot can be quantified in the form of a bar chart.
+In the chart below, I quantify today's price relative to the estimated fair-value distribution in units of standard deviation above the mean for each fund shown (ticker in parenthesis).
+As an example, `Large Growth` is `2.2` standard deviations above the mean for the given Return on Equity.
+This is expensive, and indicates that for the given Return on Equity `Large Growth` has a lower Price-to-Book ratio roughly 97.5% of the time.
+Alternatively, `Small Value` is only `0.3` standard deviations above the mean.
+This is about fairly priced for the given Return on Equity.

 ![Predictions BarChart Vanguard]({{ site.url }}/Figures/BayesByBackProp/Predictions_BarChart_Vanguard.png)

+Concusions:

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.